mweil372/mweil372/README.md

 ## Hi!

 Welcome to my profile.
-Let me introduce myself: I currently work for Lufthansa Systems GmbH & Co.
-KG.
+Let me introduce myself: I currently work for KM.ON in Frankfurt.
-I'm employed as a ~~Product Owner~~ [Business Owner](https://www.scaledagileframework.com/business-owners/).
+I'm employed as a Project Manager.

 All my professional dedication and passion go to our product, which is a price-winning Inflight-Entertainment System.
 You can use it onboard several airlines' aircraft. (and maybe you already have used it)

-I work from home for one year now and what I heavily miss is the personal contact with my colleagues and the information exchange, e.g. in the coffee corner (which very often leads to new insights, additional ideas etc.)
+I mostly work from home for around 2 years now and what I heavily miss is the personal contact with my colleagues and the information exchange, e.g. in the coffee corner (which very often leads to new insights, additional ideas etc.)